phu0ngng/nccl/doc/source/env.rst

 NCCL_NET_GDR_READ
 -----------------
-The ``NCCL_NET_GDR_READ`` variable enables GPU Direct RDMA when sending data as long as the GPU-NIC distance are within the distance specified by ``NCCL_NET_GDR_LEVEL``.
+The ``NCCL_NET_GDR_READ`` variable enables GPU Direct RDMA when sending data as long as the GPU-NIC distance is within the distance specified by ``NCCL_NET_GDR_LEVEL``.
 Before 2.4.2, GDR read is disabled by default, i.e. when sending data, the data is first stored in CPU memory, then goes to the InfiniBand card.
 Since 2.4.2, GDR read is enabled by default for NVLink-based platforms.

-Note: Reading directly GPU memory when sending data is known to be slightly slower than reading from CPU memory on some platforms, such as PCI-E.
+Note: Reading directly from GPU memory when sending data is known to be slightly slower than reading from CPU memory on some platforms, such as PCI-E.

 Values accepted
 ^^^^^^^^^^^^^^^